astroandes/SatelliteShapeLG/paper/referee.md

 > procedure of satellites and that a general characterization of
 > asphericity (including all known satellites) is more informative.

-We stress now in the paper that we do not find planes of satellites and our results for M31 should not be compared against sophisticated satellite selections. but only characterize asphericity in distributions ranked by luminosity (in the case of observations and Illustris1) or estimated stellar mass/vmax (in the case of ELVIS/Illustris1dark).
+We stress now in the introduction that we do not find planes of satellites and our results for M31 should not be compared against sophisticated satellite selections, but only characterize asphericity in distributions ranked by vmax, luminosity or mstar.

 > * Figure 1, 2, 3: